Lee is still feeling pain from elbow injury

 The gash on the inside of his left elbow is still open and requires regular maintenance.
 Lee said it still looks disgusting.
 He switched from the sleeve to a normal elbow pad.

 Though he said it feels better each game, it's still affecting his shot and ability to bang.
 Because he can't straighten his elbow regularly, he doesn't get the proper follow through on his shot.
 He said that's why his midrange jumpers have been denting the front rim, and he's missed 12 of his past 25 free throws.
-Lee said he's still not using his left arm to
+Lee said he's still not using his left arm to create leverage inside, not like he used to.

 He said he has to keep telling himself to get more leg into his shot, but he said those aren't "firing on all cylinders" yet.